Using Your Sonlight Instructor’s Guide as a Morning Time Schedule

-If you’ve ever fallen down the Pinterest rabbit hole of homeschooling, you have at least passing familiarity with the idea of morning time.
+If you’ve ever fallen down the Pinterest rabbit hole of homeschooling, you have a passing familiarity with the idea of morning time.
 Maybe you’ve heard it referred to as a morning basket, symposium, or circle time.
 The underlying concept is the same: begin the day with a gentle routine of reading aloud, singing, prayer, and perhaps recitations.

 Continue reading below or listen here: